aligfellow/xyzgraph/README.md

 1. **Metal Complexes**
    - Bond orders locked at 1.0 (no d-orbital chemistry)
-   - Formal charges set to 0 (coordination, not oxidation state)
    - Metal-metal bonds *partially* supported (single bond allowed)
+   - Can deal with **both** ionic *and* neutral ligands

 2. **Radicals & Open-Shell Systems**
-   - Should solve a valence structure
+   - Unlikely to appropriately solve a valence structure
    - Not explicity dealt with currently
    - *May* behave, *may* be unreliable

 3. **Zwitterions**
    - Formal charge and valence analysis does identify `-[N+](=O)(-[O-])` bonding and formal charge pattern
+   - This is performed **without pattern matching**
    - *May* not always be fully robust

 4. **Large Conjugated Systems**
-   - May need many iterations for convergence (better with kekule initialised rings)
+   - May need many iterations for convergence (kekule initialised rings)
-   - Conjugation penalty heuristic (not full π-MO analysis)

 5. **Charged Aromatics**
-   - Hückel electron counting simplified (doesn't account for ionic charge)
+   - Hückel electron counting is simplistic
    - Should still solve with valence/charge optimisation

 ---